vmware/node-replication/README.md

 ## Testing

-There are a series of unit tests as part of the implementation and a few [integration tests](./tests) that verify the correctness of the implementation using a stack.
+There are a series of unit tests as part of the implementation and a few [integration tests](./tests) that check various aspects of the implementation using a stack.

 You can run the tests by executing: `cargo test`